Gipyo-Park/px4-ros-simulation-testbed/README.md

 </div>

 The available roll, pitch, yaw moment, and thrust domains are compared under normal and failure conditions.
 The resulting geometry provides a direct view of how a fault changes the available ACS.

 ### Safety-Performance Envelope

-Tracking error and feasible control margin are evaluated over a wind-condition grid.
-The resulting maps show where the vehicle can maintain the required tracking and control performance.
+Performance and safety of the multirotor are evaluated under various failure and wind conditions.

 <p align="center">
   <img src="./assets/images/safety-envelope-nominal.png" width="100%" alt="Nominal safety performance envelope">